I grew up in a place where, at a very early age, girls are encouraged to be “girly” and boys are encouraged to be “manly”. Like, cartoonishly so.

 The first one involved sports.

 Basketball was the worst, because no part of me is built for athletics.
 I was low-energy, day-dreamy…and the constant running would trigger my asthma.
 My go-to coping strategy for basketball was “not trying very hard”.
 I’d run around the court slowly, try to miss all of the action.
 If someone threw me the ball, I’d just toss it at the hoop immediately, no matter how far away I was from it.
 No aiming or strategizing, I just immediately lobbed for the goal in an effort to get the nightmare ball as far away from me as possible.
 It always went astray, usually just landing right in front of me.
-In the one season I played, I never made a single shot.
+In the one season I played, I never made a goal.

 My panicky relationship to the basketball was the polar opposite of everything the coaches were teaching us, so it was as source of frustration for everyone…for the other players, for the coaches.
 My seventh year of life was primarily memorable for that awkward season of failure.